format

 Displays 96%.

-Changes to lower case and displays the first 16 characters:
+Change to lower case and display the first 16 characters:

 [%format type:'text' case:'lower' maxlength:'16'%]One so immersive the device[%/format%]